CruXUCLA/bci-smarthome/README.md

    }
 }
 ```
-After that, all you need to do is call the function as shown:
+After that, call the function as shown:

 ```
 case ALPHA_RELATIVE: